 One cannot prematurely withdraw their post office RD investments.
 However, in case of emergencies, one can break the RD.
 This comes with a penalty of INR 1 for every INR 100 investment.
 The RD account has a minimum lock-in period of three months.
 Also, if the premature withdrawal is made before three months, no interest is given.
 As a result, the depositors will only get back their principal amount.

 3. Post Office Time Deposit Account (TD)

 Investments in a post office fixed deposit account have a minimum requirement of INR 1,000.
 One can open a TD account for any of the following tenures; one year, two years, three years and five years.
 Also, depositors can opt for reinvestment of the interest.
 However, this option is not available for one year TD.
 Additionally, one can also choose to redirect the interest to a five-year recurring deposit scheme.

 You can easily transfer time deposits from one post office to the other.
 Also upon maturity, if the depositor doesn’t withdraw, the amount will be reinvested for the initial deposit tenure at the new applicable interest rates.

 Investments in the post office fixed deposits qualify for a tax deduction in Section 80C of the Income Tax Act.
 Investors can claim tax benefits up to INR 1.5 lakhs per annum.
 They can claim the tax benefit when they file income tax returns.

 POMIS is a low-risk investment scheme that offers regular monthly income to the depositors in interest payments.
-The Government of India backs POMIS.
-The interest rates are announced every quarter.
+The Government of India backs POMIS and announces the interest rates every quarter.
 The current rate of interest is 7.40% p.a.
 POMIS has a lock-in period of five years.
 Upon maturity, the depositor can choose to either withdraw or reinvest the entire amount into the scheme.